basiliscos/cpp-rotor/docs/Design.md

 for `rotor` is violation of the contract, similar to an exception in destructor in C++.
 What can the micro framework do in that situation?
-Out of the box it delegates the issue to the `system_context_t` which default implementation is to print the error and invoke `std::termiate`.
+Out of the box it delegates the issue to the `system_context_t` which default implementation is to print the error and invoke `std::terminate`.

 You can override the `on_error` method and hope, that it will continue to work.
 The most likely it will, however, there will be a memory leak.
 The *rotor part*